 - If you do not already have water supply lines and drainage installed in the wall for the bidet, you may wish to place the bidet on the side of the toilet that is closest to the sink.

 - If the bidet has electric controls, situate the bidet near a GFCI outlet.

-There are bidet seats that can be installed on a standard toilet.
-They don;t require extra space in the bathroom and are more DYI friendly.
+If this installation seems too daunting, there are bidet seats that can be installed on a standard toilet.
+They don't require extra space in the bathroom and are more DYI friendly.